ui/stamps-api-docs/source/balance_api.rst

 =================== ==============================
 customer            An object containing customer information after successful addition
                     to the balance.
-Contains id, current balance and membership status. errors              Errors encountered when processing request (if any)
+Contains id, current balance and membership status. balance_update      An object containing details of the balance update activity. errors              Errors encountered when processing request (if any)
 =================== ==============================